TileDB-Inc/TileDB/format_spec/consolidated_commits_file.md

 | :--- | :--- | :--- |
 | URI  followed by a new line character | `uint8_t[]` | URI |

-For delete commits, the URIs is written delimited by a new line character and then followed by the delete condition tile [tile](./tile.md), preceded by its size:
+For delete commits, the URIs is written delimited by a new line character and then followed by the delete condition [tile](./tile.md), preceded by its size:

 | **Field** | **Type** | **Description** |
 | :--- | :--- | :--- |